 The Rim of Africa Trail Friendship Trail - Niagara Club

 A section of the Bruce Trail in the Niagara Club is twinned with a section of the Rim of Africa Trail.
+Below is a map of the Rim of Africa Friendship Trail on the Bruce Trail.

 The Rim of Africa is a unique mountain passage trail and conservation initiative at the southern edge of Africa in the Cape mountains.
 These mountains form the core of the Cape Floristic Region, the smallest of the six recognised floral kingdoms of the world, an area of extraordinarily high diversity and endemism, and home to more than 9 000 plant species, the greatest non-tropical concentration of higher plant species in the world.